Chase Freedom Unlimited® review

 For redemption options, both cards have the ability to redeem cash back at any time with no minimums and to redeem for gift cards.
 Where the CardName card sets itself apart is with the ability to redeem points on Amazon.com with the Chase Shop with Points feature as well as to redeem points for travel through Chase.
 Another big difference to note is that the QuickSilver card does not charge a foreign transaction fee, a unique perk for a cash-back credit card – especially one with no annual fee.
 To learn more about how these cards line up, check out our in depth Chase Freedom Unlimited® vs. Capital One® Quicksilver comparison.

-CardName is designed for people who aren't crazy about the idea of keeping up with rotating cash-back categories, but who do spread their spending out among multiple categories and like the flexibility of points through Chase Travel, points to be redeemed as cash or for various products and services.
-It's also good for people who want the ultimate complement to round out the other Chase Travel earning cards in their wallet.
+CardName is designed for people who aren’t crazy about the idea of keeping up with rotating cash-back categories, but who do spread their spending out among multiple categories and like the flexibility of the option to redeem points through Chase Travel It’s also good for people who want the ultimate complement to round out the other Chase Ultimate Rewards cards in their wallet.

 It’s likely not the best choice, however, for people who use their card for international travel or who relish the opportunity to strategically use their credit cards to rack up maximum rewards in categories that change quarterly.